Tw1ddle/Ludum-Dare-38/README.md

 #### April 22nd
  * Created a world map by geometrizing a sliced-up NASA map.
  * Got simple rendering, tweens, sky, clouds and ocean tiles working.
 Enumerated the TODOs to make a playable game.

+#### April 23rd
+ * Realized there were too many TODOs and other stuff to take priority, so let it go!

 ### Credits